 If you have disclosed personal information to fraudsters, or are a victim of identity theft, we would strongly recommend that you place fraud alerts on your credit reports.

 For each of the above credit bureaus:

 - Obtain a copy of your report (victims of identity theft can receive copies of their credit reports for free) and ask that no further credit be granted without your approval.

-- Make sure your account is flagged with a “fraud alert” and insist that the alert remain active for the maximum seven years.
+- Make sure your account is flagged with a “fraud alert” and insist that the alert remain active for the maximum six years.

 - Send these requests in writing and keep copies for yourself.

 - Review the reports carefully and look for inquiries you didn’t initiate, accounts you didn’t open and unexplained debts.

 Contact the proper authorities.
 File a report with your local police department.
 Keep a copy of the police report and provide the report number and officer name to Libro, credit card companies, and any additional financial institutions affected.

 Report the fraud to the Canadian Anti-Fraud Centre: